wiwa1978/blog-hugo-netlify/content/devops/2021-02-05-FlaskBasic-Heroku.md

 ### Introduction

 In [this](https://blog.wimwauters.com/devops/2021-02-01-FlaskBasic) post we have created a very basic Flask application.
-We have deployed it to Docker in [this](https://blog.wimwauters.com/devops/2021-02-01-FlaskBasic-Docker) post.
-Now we want to deploy it onto Heroku, a container based PaaS platform (hence fully managed) that allows us to build and run our applications entirely in the cloud.
-If you want to follow along, it would be best to also first read [this](https://blog.wimwauters.com/devops/2021-02-01-FlaskBasic) and [this](https://blog.wimwauters.com/devops/2021-02-01-FlaskBasic-Docker) post.
-All code in this post will entirely be based on the code from these articles.
+We then created a Docker container and ran it locally in [this](https://blog.wimwauters.com/devops/2021-02-01-FlaskBasic-Docker) post.
+Now we want to deploy it onto Heroku, which is essentially a container based PaaS platform (and hence fully managed) that allows us to build and run our applications entirely in the cloud.
+All code in this post will entirely be based on the code from the articles I referred to above.

 ### Create Heroku account